-The following properties MUST be set to these values on any Message object when flagging a message with a color flag<19>.
+The following properties are set to these values on any Message object when flagging a message with a color flag<19>.

-Property Value PidTagFollowupIcon Not present for no color or followuplcon1 - followuplcon6.
+Property Value PidTagFollowupIcon Not present for no color or followupIcon1 - followupIcon6.

 For all Message objects that are not meeting-related objects, the following properties SHOULD also be set.